CVT_1302_HDR.jpeg

 He founded the Colour the World Foundation in 2003, helping leprosy patients around the world and carried out humanitarian expeditions such as Alegria (2010), Bike for Help (2002) and Run for Help (1998).

-He has received several awards for his humanitarian efforts, such as the World Explorers Award and the El Mundo Award and was decorated with the Commander’s Cross by The Order of Malta.
+He has received several awards for his humanitarian efforts, including the World Explorers and El Mundo awards.
+He was decorated with the Commander’s Cross by The Order of Malta.

-Christoph is a Young Presidents Organisation (YPO) member and is on the YPO’s Peace Action Network board.
+Christoph is a member of the Young Presidents Organisation (YPO) and is on the YPO’s Peace Action Network board.

 Creativity and Storytelling as Vehicles of Change